- 4 teaspoons Moroccan or green tea leaves

 - 24 fresh spearmint leaves, plus more for garnish

-- 4 to 5 tablespoons sugar, or to taste
+- 4 to 5 tablespoons sugar or honey, or to taste

 - 1 quart boiling water